What is 5G? Answers to your questions about 5G technology

 How does 5G technology work?

-5G is based on orthogonal frequency-division multiplexing (OFDM), which modulates a digital signal across several different channels to reduce interference and delays in the processing of data (i.e. lower latency) and to deliver greater flexibility.
+5G is based on orthogonal frequency-division multiplexing (OFDM), which modulates a digital signal across several different channels to reduce interference and delays in the processing of data (i.e., lower latency) and to deliver greater flexibility.
 Just like the earlier generations of mobile technologies, 5G networks use signals carried by radio waves, which are on the lower end of the electromagnetic spectrum.
 These signals are transmitted between a cellular antenna or mast and your phone.
-What is different is that 5G uses a broader spectrum of these radio waves than previous generations did, opening up high-band, short-range waves that didn't work with 4G technology.
-In fact, 5G can run on any radio wave frequency – low, middle and high, from the lower bandwidths (sub-6 GHz) all the way up to millimeter waves (mmWave, or 24 GHz and up).
+What is different is that 5G uses a broader spectrum of these radio waves than previous generations did, opening high-band, short-range waves that didn't work with 4G technology.
+In fact, 5G can run on any radio wave frequency – low, middle, and high, from the lower bandwidths (sub-6 GHz) all the way up to millimeter waves (mmWave, or 24 GHz and up).
 The combination of this wider range of bandwidths and advances in antenna technology will allow 5G to increase capacity by up to four times over our current systems.

-Do I need a 5G phone in 2021?
+Do I need a 5G phone in 2023?

 Is 5G dangerous?

-Some people are concerned that the electromagnetic radiation (EMR) used in 5G technology could pose a health risk to humans.
-The concern is less about the low-band and mid-band radio frequencies, which have already been in use for decades, than about the higher-band or mmWaves, which are a new feature of 5G technology.
+Some people are concerned that the electromagnetic radiation (EMR) used in 5G technology might pose a health risk to humans.
+This concern is less about the low-band and mid-band radio frequencies, which have already been in use for decades, than about the higher-band or mmWaves, which are a new feature of 5G technology.
 This is because moving up the electromagnetic spectrum means a move in the direction of frequencies that have been associated with an increased cancer risk.
 However, radio waves, including all of those used by 5G networks, are below the frequency of visible light and thus classified as “non-ionizing”.
 This means they are still well under the level of energy needed to cause the kind of damage to human cells associated with cancer.
 In contrast, “ionizing” radiation occurs on the other end of the EMR spectrum, above the frequency of visible light – for example, X-rays or the UV rays associated with skin cancer.

 It is true that while the World Health Organization (WHO) has stated that “to date, no adverse health effects have been established as being caused by mobile phone use,” it still classifies ALL radio frequency radiation as “possibly carcinogenic,” meaning that further research is warranted because the long-term effects cannot yet be fully assessed.
 This applies to all mobile phone technologies, not just 5G.
 To put this level of risk into perspective, many other common human behaviors, such as consuming alcohol or processed meats, are currently categorized as greater cancer risks than mobile phone usage.